Skip to content

 Overnight: Two campsites in Westwater Canyon are designated and shown on BLM maps.
 The extra day lets you slow down, explore the canyon walls, and not feel rushed at Skull.
 Highly recommended for first-timers to the canyon, even if you're an experienced paddler.

-Shuttle: Arrange the shuttle before launch.
-It's a 45-minute drive between put-in and take-out.
+Shuttle: Arrange the shuttle before launch — it's a short paved-highway drive between put-in and take-out.
 Commercial shuttle companies operate out of Moab and Grand Junction.

 Start Planning